ecoitsolutions/crowdsec-apache-bouncer-lua/README.md

 It receives the Apache request object (`r`) automatically, which contains client IP and other request details necessary for the bouncer's logic.
 This hook runs early in the request cycle, before content generation, allowing malicious IPs to be blocked efficiently.*
 ```

-### Understanding `LuaHookAccessChecker`

-*Note: The `check_access` function is called implicitly by `mod_lua` during the access checker phase specified by `LuaHookAccessChecker`.
-It receives the Apache request object (`r`) automatically, which contains client IP and other request details necessary for the bouncer's logic.
-This hook runs early in the request cycle, before content generation, allowing malicious IPs to be blocked efficiently.*

 ---

 ### Activating the Bouncer in Apache